emorthen/AdvancedSoftwareDevelopment/README.md

 - Run Docker
 - From root of project `pip3 install django`and `python3 manage.py migrate`
 - From root of project: `docker-compose up web`
+- From root of project: 'pip3 install django-cart'
+- From root of project: 'python3 manage.py makemigrations cart'
+- From root of project: 'python3 manage.py migrate cart'
 - Run with localhost:8000

 ## For Windows 10 (not Pro):